parijatmishra/tf-eks-demo/README.md

 Most online tutorials for EKS create the IAM role as part of the node group creation.
-They then ask you to register the IAM role with the Kubernetes RBAC system *while the nodes are still booting*, quickly, before the nodes try to call the Kubernetes API.
+They then ask you to register the IAM role with the Kubernetes RBAC system *while the nodes are still booting*.
 If you don't do this, the API calls will fail and the nodes will not register.
-So there is a timing issue: the IAM role is created just before the nodes are, and you have to register it before the nodes start calling Kubernetes, giving you only one or two minutes.
-(To be precise, the bootstrap script will try a few times, so in practice you have a bit more time, but still if you delay then the bootstrap script will exhaist its retry attempts and fail.)
+To be precise, the bootstrap script keeps retrying, so in practice once you've registered the IAM role, the nodes should eventually register.
+However, we prefer to not have a timing issue.

 We will remove this timing constraint.
 We will create the IAM role first.